SunnySuite/Sunny.jl/docs/src/structure-factor.md

 ### Extracting information from structure factors

-The basic function for extracting information from a dynamic `StructureFactor` at a particular wave vector, $𝐪$, is [`intensities_interpolated`](@ref).
-It takes a `StructureFactor`, a list of wave vectors, and a contraction mode.
+The basic function for extracting information from a `SampledCorrelations` at a particular wave vector, $𝐪$, is [`intensities_interpolated`](@ref).
+It takes a `SampledCorrelations`, a list of wave vectors, and a contraction mode.
 For example, `intensities_interpolated(sf, [[0.0, 0.5, 0.5]])` will calculate intensities for the wavevector $𝐪 = (𝐛_2 + 𝐛_3)/2$.
 The keyword argument `formula` can be used to specify an [`intensity_formula`](@ref) for greater control over the intensity calculation.